Foreign relations of Nauru: Membership in regional organizations

 Regional cooperation through various multilateral organizations is a key element in Nauru's foreign policy.
-The country also hosted the regional meeting that resulted in the Nauru Agreement Concerning Cooperation in the Management of Fisheries of Common Interest whose eight signatories (including Nauru) collectively controls 25-30% of the world's tuna supply and approximately 60% of the western and central Pacific tuna supply.
+The country also hosted the regional meeting that resulted in the Nauru Agreement Concerning Cooperation in the Management of Fisheries of Common Interest whose eight signatories (including Nauru) collectively controls 25–30% of the world's tuna supply and approximately 60% of the western and central Pacific tuna supply.
 Additionally, Nauru is a full member of the Pacific Islands Forum, the South Pacific Applied Geoscience Commission, the Pacific Regional Environment Programme and the Secretariat of the Pacific Community.

-Ties with the United States of America

 Hosting refugees

 In 2001 Nauru became host to approximately 867 refugees, mostly Afghan, who were intercepted while attempting to enter Australia illegally.
 This exchange was one of many which were collectively known as Australia's Pacific Solution.
 In February 2008, the last of the refugees were resettled in Australia.
-Nauru reportedly received about $10 million in assistance from Australia in exchange for agreeing to house the refugees while their asylum applications are adjudicated.

-Bilateral relations
+Diplomatic relations

 List of countries which Nauru maintains diplomatic relations with: